-To help you save time and help you create the looks that you love best, ON1 Effects 2018 also includes a robust preset system that lets you save settings made in the main filter stack-along with local adjustments and masks-for applying to other photos.
+To help you save time and create the looks that you love best, ON1 Effects has a robust preset system that lets you save settings made in any of the editing tabs-including local adjustments and masks-for applying to other photos.
+(Presets are discussed in detail starting on page 32.)